Bybee House (Winchester, Kentucky)

 Bybee House is a historic building located south of Winchester, Kentucky, United States.
 The original part of the house was two rooms that were constructed of logs.
-A frame addition was added to the single-pen log core, creating a central-passage house house.
+A frame addition was added to the single-pen log core, creating a central-passage house.
 Log structures were prominent in this part of Clark County as the economy was much more modest than elsewhere.
 The 1¾-story structure features stone chimneys on the exterior and simple Greek Revival details on the interior.
 The house was listed on the National Register of Historic Places in 1979.